top of page

 Alan G

-I was on holiday and out for a stroll.
-He offered me a job at our very first encounter!
-So, we moved house 300 kilometres on a handshake from a stranger.
+I accidentally met Alan one Sunday morning while on holiday and out for a stroll.
+At our very first encounter, he offered me a job!
+So, we moved house 300 kilometres away on a handshake from a stranger.

-I had known Alan for just 30 minutes.
-What happened next transformed my life.
-Alan led by example, was even-handed and supported the people who worked for him.
+I had known Alan for 30 minutes, but what happened next transformed my life.
+Alan led by example, was even-handed, and supported people.

-This wealthy, blonde bombshell of a man thought nothing of removing his jacket and getting stuck in to help others, whether driving a truck, sweeping the floors, making the coffee, or just being the first to arrive and last to leave every day.
-Alan was firstly a helper and secondly a CEO.
+This wealthy, blonde bombshell thought nothing of removing his jacket and getting stuck in to help others, driving a truck, sweeping the floors, making the coffee, or just being the first to arrive and last to leave every day.
+Alan was first a helper and second a CEO.
 He made it his life's work to help employees improve and succeed and showed other Leaders how to take responsibility for their people.

 Alan taught me self-belief, gave me my first chance in management, and taught me how powerful a 'common touch' can be.
-Everyone looked up to Alan - he was a mentor to many; he became my mentor, and I was lucky he was.
+Everyone looked up to Alan—he mentored many, and I was lucky to be one.

 "Wisdom only comes with age, but age is no guarantee that you'll become wise.
 However, growing older does make you feel like you are becoming a little less stupid.